Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

 # 3. When Statements

-- When you have if else conditions exceeding 2 conditions opt to using a `when` statment.
+- When you have if else conditions exceeding 2 conditions, opt to a `when` statment.
 - Separate cases using commas if they should be handled the same way.
 - Always include the else case.